rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/workflow.md

 title: Workflow
 ---

-Reaction template display (layout) and workflow rules are created and stored in the Package registry.
+Demand template display (layout) and workflow rules are created and stored in the Package registry.

 A workflow is similar to `package.registry` entries,  but  `package.layout` entries are defined by the following properties: